 Dr Cherubina Modaffari (Reggio Calabria, 1970), graduated in 1995 from the Faculty of Architecture of Reggio Calabria.
 Architect.
 Ph.D. in Architectural Technology, (XV-cycle 1999/2002), Mediterranean University of Reggio Calabria.
 Currently is Research Fellow Post-Doc abroad with scholarship, in cooperation between the 'Mediterranean University of Reggio Calabria.
 Department of Architecture and Territory (DARTE) and The Technical University of Crete, Environmental Engineering Department, Chania / Greece.
 She has been Adjunt Professor from 2005 to 2011 of the Course on "Traditional materials and energy saving architecture at the Faculty of Architecture of Reggio Calabria.
 Manager Environmental expert in sustainable construction, the qualification was achieved after attending the highly qualified post-graduate Master's Degree, Edilman at the Faculty of Architecture of Reggio Calabria, Dept. DASTEC During the Masters, investigate, during Stage, the issues related to performance and energy efficiency of existing buildings (at the ENEA Casaccia-Roma, Unit Agency for sustainable development and energy efficiency sustainable city, Tutor Arch G. Fasano).
 Since 1997 he has been teaching and research at the Faculty of Architecture of Reggio Calabria, Department DASTEC (Art of Building Science and Technology) within the Unit STOA coord.
 Prof. A. Nesi.
 Collaborates in research on the subjects of the recovery of existing buildings and construction quality control.
 Deepens, the scope of scheduled maintenance for energy efficiency of existing buildings.
 It deals, in particular, the methodological tools of intervention to maintain the quality performance of buildings.

-Kostas Gobakis is currently a PhD student at the department of Environmental Engineering at the Technical University of Crete with main research focus on cool materials.
+Kostas Gobakis received his PhD at the school of Environmental Engineering at the Technical University of Crete with main research focus on cool materials.
 He received his degree in Physics from the University of Crete (UOC) and Master degree, titled “Prediction using Artificial Neural Networks and geographic representation using Geographic Information System (GIS) of the Urban Heat Island (UHI) phenomenon” from the Technical University of Crete, Department of Electronics & Computer Engineering .
 He participated in the EC project LIFE + “Forest Cites” for the preservation of forest using Geographic Information System.
 He participated in two other European Union projects “EU – COOL ROOFS” for the evaluation and sustainability of cold materials , “FP7 BRIDGE” for the prediction of Urban Heat Island phenomenon in Athens, Greece and “FP7 Green@ Hospital” for developing an innovative energy management and control system to improve the energy performance of hospitals.
 He conducted internship entitled “Analyse RHEED images for studding the relaxation of grid deformation in hetero epitaxial growth of InN”, Laboratory of Microelectronics, Physics Departments University of Crete.
 His has one publication on international magazine and four announcements in international conferences.
 He is supporting the ECRC Secretariat since December 2012.

 Nikos Kampelis (1981) has received a BEng in Electrical and Electronic Engineering at the University of Brighton followed by a MSc in Technology and Innovation Management at the University of Sussex and a MSc in Operational Research at the Technical University of Crete.
 He has worked for Lambeth Council in London, the private sector in Greece and as a research assistant at the University of Crete.
 He has one scientific publication in an international journal, 2 announcements at international conferences and 1 at a national level.
 Professionally Nikos has been involved in a number of technical energy related projects concerning the development of sustainable action plans, photovoltaic systems design and construction, energy audits, investments evaluation, green roofs etc. He is an accredited evaluator of investment plans in the context of SME Programme of NSRF 2007-13 and the Investment Law 3908/2011 of the Hellenic Republic.